alsrlw/ansible-playbook-libsimple/README.md

 3. Destroy the server resources: `vagrant destroy`

 At this point, you can make whatever changes you may need to the source/configuration files.
 To re-deploy another server, simply re-issue the `vagrant up` command.

+## Temporary Tasks ##
+As mentioned in the instructions above, we've provided a playbook for adding temporary tasks.
+Initially, this is envisioned as a place to include some optional tasks that help with server administration, but are not yet part (or a completed part) of the Circulation Manager software.
+For example, as of version 2.0.5 of the Circulation Manager, there is no specified way to stop and start the project's Docker containers.
+And, should the server suffer a problem where it reboots, the services are not restarted automatically.
+We have included a set of files that automate the restart at boot time.
+This serves as a workaround until an official process is included (e.g., adding and testing a Docker restart-policy option).

+A second script included will export a file of library registry settings which NYPL staff can use to link a library's Circulation Manager service with the shared NYPL Adobe ID service.
+Plans are in place to add functionality to the web Admin interface that performs this task automatically.
+As soon as it is ready for production, this second task and script will be removed from the playbook.